 Thanks to the plentiful steelhead and salmon in the river, this ancient tribe was able to survive on the land and settle along the river generation after generation.
-It’s obvious in name alone: one of the reasons why it’s called the Salmon River is based on this recorded history of the life existing within it.
+It’s obvious in name alone: the Salmon River is based on this recorded history of the life existing within it.

 The River of No Return

-The real climax of this river’s recorded story begins in the early 1800s.
+The river’s recorded story begins in the early 1800s.
 The famous explorers of the early U.S., Lewis and Clark, came across the foaming and roaring waters of the Salmon River in 1805.
 Fur trappers came along soon afterward, and then the Gold Rush began.
 Gold was discovered in the Salmon River in the 1860s, bringing on an era of mining, expedition, and further discovery.

 Few towns were built along the river, and diverging sections of the river became known for different purposes.
 Men used its waters to transport lumber, but due to hardy rapids and the slew of twists and turns, they couldn’t return to their point of origin.
 This section of the Salmon River was hence nicknamed “the River of No Return.”